On odd-dimensional modular tensor categories: Preliminaries

 for all $X,Y \in \mathcal{C}$.
 A twist is called a \emph{ribbon structure} if $(\theta_X)^*=\theta_{X^*}$ for all $X \in \mathcal{C}$.

-A \emph{pre-modular fusion category} is a fusion category endowed with a compatible ribbon structure.
-Equivalently, a pre-modular tensor category is a braided fusion category equipped with a spherical structure \cite{Br}.
-That is, $\di_X=\di_{X^*}$ for all $X \in \mathcal{O(C)}$.
+A \emph{pre-modular category} is a braided fusion category endowed with a compatible ribbon structure.
+Equivalently, a pre-modular tensor category is a braided fusion category equipped with a spherical structure.
+This follows since when we have a pivotal structure on $\mathcal C$, we can define a twist by $\theta_X = (\Tr_X\otimes \Id_X)\circ \sigma_{X,X}$ \cite{Br}.
+Moreover, if we started with a spherical structure, this twist is a ribbon structure.